raunsbaekdk/beredskabsmeddelelser/README.md

-beredskabsmeddelelse
+beredskabsmeddelelser
 ======

-See it live: <a href="http://raunsbaekdk.github.io/beredskabsmeddelelse/">http://raunsbaekdk.github.io/beredskabsmeddelelse/</a>
+See it live: <a href="http://raunsbaekdk.github.io/beredskabsmeddelelser/">http://raunsbaekdk.github.io/beredskabsmeddelelser/</a>